Download Careers360 App

 Volenti Non Fit Injuria

 As a crime is a wrongful act, which results from the breach of a duty recognized by criminal law, a breach of contract is a non-performance of a duty undertaken by the party to a contract.
-Similarly, a tort is a breach of duty recognized under the law of torts.
+Similarly, a tort is a breach of duty recognized under the law of torts in Legal Studies.

 What is Volenti Non-Fit Injuria?

 When the plaintiff brings an action against the defendant for a particular tort, providing the existence of all the essentials of that tort, the defendant would be liable for the same, The defendant may, however, even in such a case, avoid his liability by taking the plea of some defence, There are some specific defences, which are peculiar to some particular wrongs, the volenti non fit injuria example is in an action for several wrongs.
-For example, the general defence of consent may be taken, whether the action is for trespass, defamation, false imprisonment or some other wrong.
+For example, the general defence of consent may be taken, whether the action is for Trespass to person and Trespass to Land, defamation, false imprisonment or some other wrong.

 The literal meaning of the ‘Volenti non fit injuria’ means, “ to a willing person no injury is done”, When a person consents to the infliction of some harm upon himself, he has no remedy for that tort.
 In case, the plaintiff voluntarily agrees to suffer some harm, he is not allowed to complain about that and his consent serves as a good defence against him.
 No man enforces a right which he has voluntarily waived or abandoned.
 Consent to suffer the harm may be expressed or implied.